United-Sapiens/.github/profile/README.md

 <p align="justify">The <b>United Nations</b> still has a wide spectrum of problems to solve.
 In my opinion, the large number of deaths resulting from the ongoing wars and the constant influx of refugees make the following goals a priority:</p>

-- Eliminate the veto power of the five permanent members (China, United States, France, United Kingdom, Russia) in the <b>United Nations Security Council</b>;
+- Eliminate the veto power of the five permanent members (China, France, Russia, United Kingdom, United States) in the <b>United Nations Security Council</b>;
 - Make the <b>Security Council</b> the only official military alliance, for the benefit of the member countries of the <b>United Nations</b>;
 - Terminate all current military alliances (e.g., NATO);
 - Stop all the ongoing armed conflicts that are taking place around the world;